Skip to main content

 Click to download the ISO and start the emulator.

 In the text profile you can type commands: help, stats, kbd, layout fr, pci.
+In the world profile: WASD orbits the camera, Q/E zooms, B cycles the shading (biome, elevation, moisture), N generates a new world and O switches to the endless one (then WASD walks, J/L turns).
 Click the screen to capture your keyboard.
 Runs single-threaded (GitHub Pages can't set cross-origin isolation headers), so boot takes a few seconds.

 Engineering locks we broke